MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

        return 0;
    }
    ```
-This code adds a test function, `PlayGames`, to the source code, and calls it in `main`.
+The code adds a test function, `PlayGames`, to the source code, and calls it in `main`.

 ## Build and run your app project